uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/configure/session_aop/session_aop.md

     @Before("execution(* javax.servlet.http.HttpSession+.setAttribute(..))")
 ```

-This block says the HttpSessionAspeect class will be called before a class that implements HttpSession and executes
+This block says the HttpSessionAspect class will be called before a class that implements HttpSession and executes
 the setAttribute method.

 The rest of the code is for logging any needed information.